-Hot tea can cause cancer when combined with alcohol and smoking
+Hot tea may cause cancer when combined with alcohol and smoking

 A Chinese study found that there's a correlation between drinking hot tea and cancer, specifically oesophageal cancer, among people who smoke tobacco and drink alcohol.

 Are you a parent who loves drinking hot tea?
 Do you enjoy more than a glass of wine every day?
 Do you smoke?
 If you answered yes to all of these, we have some bad news for you: a study suggests there is a correlation between hot tea and cancer.
 But this occurs only when you add smoking or drinking alcohol into the mix.

 Does this mean that your options for relieving the stress from parenting are now greatly reduced?
 Do you now need to say goodbye to a relaxing cup of tea?
 The answer is, not quite.
 Smoking and drinking are known to cause cancer.
 But drinking hot tea by itself doesn’t raise your risk of cancer.
 The solution is a little bit surprising: you may want to enjoy your tea a little cooler than you like.